Ansprechperson:

 Buddy Program

-Enrolment is the process through which exchange students must agree to become a student at NGU Nuertingen-Geislingen University for one or two semesters.
-Upon receipt of the Admission Letter, exchange students are asked to enrol at NGU by filling out the registration form below (all 4 pages of the pdf-file) and submit it hand-signed together with all the required documents by email to andrea.heissler@no spamhfwu.de before July 15 for fall/winter or January 15 for spring/summer.
-Please respect the application deadlines and submit the complete enrolment documents and the appropriate semester fee mentioned below well in advance of the posted deadline (at least 4 weeks before).
-Enrolment becomes effective, once we have received the payment of the semester fee via bank transfer.
-We do not accept check-payments of any sort.
-Important note: payments can take up to 4 weeks and the overseas bank might charge an additional fee.
-For more detailed information and the bank data, please refer to page Fees.
+Enrollment is the process through which exchange students agree to study at NGU Nürtingen-Geislingen University for one or two semesters.
+Upon receiving the Admission Letter, exchange students are required to complete the enrollment form (all 4 pages of the PDF file) and submit it hand-signed, along with all necessary documents mentioned below, via email to andrea.heissler@no spamhfwu.de by July 15 for fall/winter or January 15 for spring/summer term.
+Please adhere to the application deadlines and submit all enrollment documents and the applicable semester fee well in advance (at least 4 weeks before the deadline).
+Enrollment will be confirmed once we receive both the semester fee payment via bank transfer and all required documents.
+We do not accept checks of any kind.
+Payment processing may take up to 4 weeks unless funds are promptly received in our account.
+Please be aware that overseas banks may impose additional fees.

 Required documents:

-- EU Nationals: digital copy of European Health Insurance Card (valid for the entire study period)
+- EU Nationals: copy of European Health Insurance Card (valid for the entire study period)

-- Proof that semester fees has been paid (i.e. transfer receipt, bank statement etc.)
+- Proof that semester fees has been paid (i.e. transfer receipt, bank statement etc. incl. bank account holder, bank account number)

 Doctor's Visit